 Budget After Bankruptcy

 This is not a dirty word, especially in view of getting a fresh start on your finances and restoring your credit.
 Keep track of the money you spend and take a serious look at whether you really need all of the stuff that eats up your income.
 Look at the budget you did during credit counseling and/or in your bankruptcy schedules, cut spending and stay within the guidelines.
+If you find yourself running out of money or living paycheck to paycheck, don’t worry, you will still be able to secure some type of loan.
+However, if you are going to take out a loan, make sure you have the means to pay it back and only borrow what you actually need.

 Stay Within The Budget